kanu2406/DAME-BS/_sources/experiments.rst.txt

 We conducted experiments using a mean estimation algorithm to estimate the average price of stock data.
 In our setup, each stock was considered as a separate user, and its price history served as the sample data.
-For each stock, we used 249 data points and compared the performance of Kent's algorithm with DAME-BS.
+For each stock, we used 249 data points and compared the performance of Kent's algorithm and Girgis' algorithm with DAME-BS.
-The results below show the computation time and mean squared errors, both for scaled prices within the range [-1, 1] and for the actual price scale.
+The results below show the computation time and median squared errors, both for scaled prices within the range [-1, 1] and for the actual price scale.